Whither our UK NHS ?

 The NHS is 75 years old, and one of our most prized institutions.
 As you'll see from the analysis below, it is now sorely in need of medical assistance itself.
 How can we save it from its terminal decline ?

 Editors note: This blog was first published in August 2022 - in view of the steady deterioration in the service since then, which has now reached crisis point, not least because of the ongoing industrial action, I've updated it to reflect the changes.
-The Election result has finally introduced some real soul-searching amongst politicians as to why the current funding and organisational model of the NHS is failing...unfortunately this is likely to be a tough nut to crack without a radical change in its funding model - which any Labour government would find difficult to square with its ideology.
+The Election result has finally introduced some real soul-searching amongst politicians as to why the current funding and organisational model of the NHS is failing...unfortunately this is likely to be a tough nut to crack without a radical change in its funding model - which any Labour government will find difficult to square with its ideology.
+We shouldn't therefore expect much progress in this direction, despite Labour's large majority.

-Neveretheless, I stand by the original recommendation of a radical funding model revamp with significant structural integration - only this will achieve adequate efficiency and funding to run a fit-for-purpose service - and pay (and hopefully therefore retain) all its workers adequately.
-As you'll see from the arguments below, it's also essential that we integrate adult social care fully to make this work.
+Nevertheless, I stand by the original recommendation of a radical funding model revamp with significant structural integration - only this will achieve adequate efficiency and funding to run a fit-for-purpose service - and pay (and hopefully therefore retain) all its workers adequately.
+As you'll see from the arguments below, it's also essential that we integrate adult social care fully within the NHS system to make this work.

 With public confidence in the NHS now at an all-time low (24% in 2024 down from ca 70% in 2010), surely even our politicians must now sit up and take notice.
 It's no coincidence that they are actually doing so now that the election has passed and real responsibility is now in the hands of a new government.
 We need to 'hold their feet to the fire' to prevent it confining itself to expensive sticking plaster...at our expense.